 Q. If I am an approved Fannie Mae or Freddie Mac Seller/Servicer or a Ginnie Mae Issuer but I currently don’t service any loans or issue mortgage pools – do I have to complete the MCR?

 All state licensed companies or companies employing state licensed MLOs must complete the NMLS Mortgage Call Report even if they have had no activity during the reporting period.
 Companies that did not have activity during a particular quarter can indicate this on the NMLS Mortgage Call Report.
-The system will require companies that have indicated on the MU1 Approvals and Designations Section that they are an approved Fannie Mae or Freddie Mac Seller/Servicer or Ginnie Mae Issuer to complete the Expanded NMLS Mortgage Call Report.
+The system requires companies that have indicated on the MU1 Approvals and Designations Section that they are an approved Fannie Mae or Freddie Mac Seller/Servicer or Ginnie Mae Issuer to complete the Expanded NMLS Mortgage Call Report.
 Companies should complete either the Expanded or Standard MCR, not both for any period.